Sajjxd91/Challenge-1-bLink_it/README.md

 ## Description

-This code is written to blink 8 led light one after the another using aurdino uno.
+This code is written to blink 8 led light one after the another using Arduino.

 ## Getting Started